ninabarzh/ipa/content/en/docs/lab/architectures.md

 * A tiered system with:

   * One central cloud SIEM stack for coordination and long-term storage
-  * Multiple field units (laptops or Pis) with preconfigured IPA-SIEM client scripts
+  * Multiple field units (laptops or Pis) with preconfigured SIEM client scripts
   * Web UI for uploading manual logs if agents aren’t available

 Pros: Combines best of both worlds—centralised security with local action; Cons: Requires good coordination and access controls between tiers